Database Query Results : Iron, Magnetic Field Rotating,

 Scientific Papers found: Click to Expand⟱

-1737- MFrot, Fe, Feature Matching of Microsecond-Pulsed Magnetic Fields Combined with Fe3O4 Particles for Killing A375 Melanoma Cells
+1737- MFrot, Fe, MF, Feature Matching of Microsecond-Pulsed Magnetic Fields Combined with Fe3O4 Particles for Killing A375 Melanoma Cells

 - in-vitro, MB, A375